Decisions, decisions, decisions.

 Confidence in your people to delegate responsibility to them.
 Or, even better, for them to start assuming more responsibility on their own.

-Do I focus more on my specific realm of responsibility, or do I realize, and gladly accept, my position as one of the leaders of the larger organization?
+Do I focus more on my specific realm of responsibility, or do I realize, and gladly embrace, my position as one of the leaders of the larger organization?

-Do I mind my own business, or is everything that I touch, see, feel, hear, smell & taste part of my overall responsibility as a corporate citizen?
+Do I mind my own business, or is everything that I touch, see, feel, hear, smell & taste part of my overall duties as a corporate citizen?

 During my last few years at Citi, I had this “large cubicle/office”…just like an office, except that it didn’t have floor-to-ceiling walls (which I requested on way too many occasions).
-After all, I was on tons of conference calls, didn’t like wearing a headset, often spoke loudly as that’s just the way I was & found it difficult at times to fully concentrate with all the outside noise/disruptions.
+After all, I was on tons of conference calls, didn’t like wearing a headset, often spoke (way too) loudly as that’s just the way I was & found it difficult at times to fully concentrate with all the outside noise & disruptions.

-(I never did get the hang of that white noise thingie.)
+(I never did get the hang of that stupid white noise thingie.)

-But it did afford me one opportunity, especially during the evening hours after all my neighbors were long gone & the “buzz” of a busy office environment was pretty much subdued…
+But it did afford me one opportunity, especially during the evening hours (~7:00 PM forward) after all my neighbors were gone & the “buzz” of a busy office environment was pretty much subdued…

-I would often hear their conversations pretty clearly (at least, their half of the conversation).
+I would often hear their conversations rather clearly (at least, their half).

 There were many a time when I would stop whatever I was doing & jump out of my office, asking the rep to please place the customer on hold.